Understanding the Importance: An Example of an RFI in Project Management

 Enhancing Communication Through Documentation

 RFIs create a shared knowledge base that outlasts individual team members.
-When a project manager leaves mid-project, the RFI log preserves their questions and the rationale behind key decisions—creating institutional memory that prevents repeated mistakes.
+When a project manager leaves mid-project, the RFI log preserves their questions and the rationale behind key decisions.

 This documented communication prevents the "telephone game" effect where requirements gradually distort as they pass through multiple stakeholders.
-Instead of relying on meeting notes or email threads that get buried, RFIs provide a single source of truth with formal version control.
+Instead of relying on meeting notes or email threads, RFIs provide a single source of truth.

 Benefits of Implementing RFIs Effectively